Configure Anomalies

 Status

 You can define a list of statuses that can be assigned to anomalies.
-This can reflect the current situation with the anomaly, for example, “Rectified - Closed”, “Not Anomalous - Closed”, “Monitor”, “Temporary Repair”, and so on.
+These statuses can reflect the current state of the anomaly, for example, “Rectified - Closed”, “Not Anomalous - Closed”, “Monitor” or “Temporary Repair”.

 Action Status

 You can define a list of statuses that can be assigned to specific actions associated with anomalies.
-This can reflect the current situation with the action.
+This can reflect the current state of the action.
 The default action statuses are “Approved”, “Assigned”, “Completed”, “Proposed”, and “Rejected”, but you can customise these to meet your needs.

 Action Types